BAK2K3/covid-dashboard/README.md

 - To be able to understand the statistics.

 #### Project Objectives
-- To create an “all in one” solution to providing statistics surrounding the COVID-19 Pandemic.
+- To create an *all in one* solution to providing statistics surrounding the COVID-19 Pandemic.
 - Give users a reason to use this site, over multiple other individual sites.
 - Engage the user.
-- Allow the user to navigate and control the application with ease.
+- Allow the user to navigate and control the website with ease.

 ## Scope